International

 - Don Wainwright

-numerous awards including the coveted Malcolm Baldridge National
+received numerous awards including the coveted Malcolm Baldridge

-Quality Award. and the Manufacturing Council of the United States
+National Quality Award. and the Manufacturing Council of the United

-lecturer throughout the United States, Europe and Asia and is involved
+as a guest lecturer throughout the United States, Europe and Asia

-in numerous civic and pubic projects serving adults and youth.
+and is involved in numerous civic and pubic projects serving adults

 2007